Cidney/Cidney/README.md

 **Dsc:**

-The Dsc: functiont executes the Set method of a specified Desired State Configuration (DSC) resource.
+The Dsc: function executes the Set method of a specified Desired State Configuration (DSC) resource.
 Before you run this cmdlet set the refresh mode of the Local Configuration Manager (LCM) to Disabled.